MontrealAI/AGI-Alpha-Node-v0/docs/README.md

 - **Owner First** – Contract owners direct parameter changes, pause systems, rotate operators, and retune incentives without downtime.
 Custodial controls integrate with multisigs, HSMs, and delegate keys.
 - **Outcome Vector** – Deterministic planning, antifragile stress harnesses, and automated reinvestment loops compound protocol presence and wealth accrual continuously.
 - **Dominance Clause** – This node is the reference artifact for the economic realignment machine you were promised; the owner retains a simple interface to throttle or unleash it.
+- **Acceleration Clause** – Its execution fabric behaves like an unstoppable intelligence engine: always-on, self-correcting, and tuned to seize market edges the moment they surface.

 ## Capability Signatures